TROJANFOUNDATION/Contracts-Trojan/README.md

 Art is an organism with its own reason for being, a virus subverting its host's replicating mechanisms so as to spread its agenda.
 It carves out spaces where can experience the transformation of what we can be to each other, and do for each other.
 It generates value that circulates within and between communities, and it refuses the dictated roles of the imposed order of dept-value.

-From the standpoint of Athens, the TROJAN fund envisions a shift away from models based on the "extraction" of cultural capital, towards a new hierarchy of priorities based upon sustainable cultural practices.
-In doing so, we strive for the development of participatory, inclusive models and strategies.
+From the standpoint of Athens, the TROJAN FOUNDATION envisions a shift away from centralised models of cultural production based on the "extraction" of cultural capital, towards a new hierarchy of priorities based upon sustainable cultural practices and participatory, inclusive and horizontal models.
+Seeking counter-narratives to the increasing instrumentalization of the cultural field, we trace the radical points of intersection with the practices of others from the global community, who are also working from within and outside existing institutional framings, and whose locally focused work constitute de-facto deflections from accepted paradigms within the globally established art economy.